-Deep vein thrombosis (DVT) occurs when a blood clot (thrombus) forms in one or more of the deep veins in your body, usually in your legs.
-Deep vein thrombosis can cause leg pain or swelling but also can occur with no symptoms.
+Deep vein thrombosis (DVT) occurs when a blood clot (thrombus) forms in one or more of the deep veins in the body, usually in the legs.
+Deep vein thrombosis can cause leg pain or swelling.
+Sometimes there are no noticeable symptoms.

-You can get DVT if you have certain medical conditions that affect how your blood clots.
-A blood clot in your legs can also happen if you don't move for a long time, such as after you have surgery or an accident, when you're traveling a long distance, or when you're on bed rest due to surgery, an illness or an accident.
+You can get DVT if you have certain medical conditions that affect how the blood clots.
+A blood clot in the legs can also develop if you don't move for a long time.
+For example, you might not move a lot when traveling a long distance or when you're on bed rest due to surgery, an illness or an accident.

-- A feeling of warmth in the affected leg.
+- A feeling of warmth on the affected leg

 Deep vein thrombosis can occur without noticeable symptoms.